 All manuscripts will be reviewed by the Editor and double-blind peer-reviewed by at least two members of the review panel before a decision to publish is made.

-If your paper is accepted, the author identified as the formal corresponding author for the paper will receive an email prompting them to login into Author Services, where via the Wiley Author Licensing Service (WALS) they will be able to complete the license agreement on behalf of all authors on the paper.
+If your paper is accepted, the corresponding author for the paper will receive an email prompting him/her to login into Author Services, where via the Wiley Author Licensing Service (WALS) he/she will be able to complete the license agreement on behalf of all authors on the paper.

 For authors signing the copyright transfer agreement

 If the OnlineOpen option is not selected the corresponding author will be presented with the copyright transfer agreement (CTA) to sign.
 The terms and conditions of the CTA can be previewed in the samples associated with the Copyright FAQs below: